Kunitachi District

 “What do I do?”

-“The only thing you have to worry about is kitty and Book of Mormons.
-You can just give the D.L. report to me.
+“Your only concern is the kitty and the Book of Mormons.
+Give the D.L. report to me.
 It’s the easiest job in the mission.”
 Longstreet turned to leave.
-“I have to call in transfer confirmations.
-Have any idea when your companion is coming in?”
+“I’m calling in transfer confirmations.
+Any idea when your companion is arriving?”

 “No.”